Board of Directors

 Mr. Alan Studley, Treasurer

 Alan Studley MBA, FAICD, FCPA was appointed to the ANZGITA Board in September 2014 as the inaugural treasurer.
 Alan is also a non executive director of Access Community Health, Wayss (Family Violence & Housing Support) and Alexandra District Hospital.
 He has worked for multi national companies in the fields of manufacturing, media, technology and food production.
 His roles have included Finance Director, CEO and Executive Chairman in companies in these fields as well as in large acute care health facilities, public transport related services and a federal government trust responsible for national heritage assets.
-In the past he has been a director and trustee of Metropolitan Ambulance Service, Royal Guide Dogs for the Blind Association of Victoria and Australia, Aware Super (Health Super), Royal Victorian Institute for the Blind and ASX listed Sausage Software Pty Ltd and Anteo Diagnostics Ltd. He has acted as a Surveyor, Australian Council of Healthcare Standards and was a member of the Dept Human Services , Strategy Steering Committee I2T2.

 Alan Studley MBA, FAICD, FCPA was appointed to the ANZGITA Board in September 2014 as the inaugural treasurer.
 Alan is also a non executive director of Access Community Health, Wayss (Family Violence & Housing Support) and Alexandra District Hospital.
 He has worked for multi national companies in the fields of manufacturing, media, technology and food production.
 His roles have included Finance Director, CEO and Executive Chairman in companies in these fields as well as in large acute care health facilities, public transport related services and a federal government trust responsible for national heritage assets.
-In the past he has been a director and trustee of Metropolitan Ambulance Service, Royal Guide Dogs for the Blind Association of Victoria and Australia, Aware Super (Health Super), Royal Victorian Institute for the Blind and ASX listed Sausage Software Pty Ltd and Anteo Diagnostics Ltd. He has acted as a Surveyor, Australian Council of Healthcare Standards and was a member of the Dept Human Services , Strategy Steering Committee I2T2.

 Mr. Frank Eastaughffe, Secretary and Public Officer

-Frank Eastaughffe was appointed to the ANZGITA Board in July 2015 as secretary and public officer.
+Frank Eastaughffe B.E.(Hons), B. Sc. was appointed to the ANZGITA Board in July 2015 as secretary and public officer.
 Frank is an NFP company director and NFP volunteer.
 Previously he worked in senior management and technical positions in the telecommunications and IT industries, based in Australia and Europe.
-His qualifications are in Engineering and Computer Science.
+His qualifications are in Electrical Engineering and Computer Science.
 Frank was previously a consultant to the NFP organisation Mission to Seafarers Victoria and later a director, where he had the roles of secretary and public officer.

-Frank Eastaughffe was appointed to the ANZGITA Board in July 2015 as secretary and public officer.
+Frank Eastaughffe B.E.(Hons), B. Sc. was appointed to the ANZGITA Board in July 2015 as secretary and public officer.
 Frank is an NFP company director and NFP volunteer.
 Previously he worked in senior management and technical positions in the telecommunications and IT industries, based in Australia and Europe.
-His qualifications are in Engineering and Computer Science.
+His qualifications are in Electrical Engineering and Computer Science.
 Frank was previously a consultant to the NFP organisation Mission to Seafarers Victoria and later a director, where he had the roles of secretary and public officer.

 Ms. Dianne Jones